Adityaa895/To-do-list-basic-project/README.md

 ## 💭 Final Note

-This project is less about building a perfect to-do app and more about learning how real Python projects are structured, improved, and shared.
+This project is not just about making a to-do app — it represents my progress in learning how real Python applications are built, structured, and shared.

 ---